cockroachdb/docs/v2.2/demo-automatic-rebalancing.md

 ## Step 4.
 Run a sample workload

 CockroachDB comes with [built-in load generators](cockroach-workload.html) for simulating different types of client workloads, printing out per-operation statistics every second and totals after a specific duration or max number of operations.
-In this tutorial, you'll use the `tpcc` workload to simulates transaction processing using a rich schema of multiple tables.
+In this tutorial, you'll use the `tpcc` workload to simulate transaction processing using a rich schema of multiple tables.

 1. Load the initial schema and data: